 Waiver of Premium: Am I required to pay premiums while I am Disabled?
 No premium will be due for You:

+- 1) ofter the Elimination Daried: on

-- 1) after the Elimination Period; and - 2) for as long as benefits are payable.
+- 1) after the Elimination Period; and

+- 2) for as long as benefits are payable.